 Before the program launches, the organization should inform employees of the objectives, eligibility criteria, and selection process.

-Hence, they should send an email detailing the various aspects of the program to all employees.
+Hence, they should send an email to all employees detailing the program’s various aspects.

 Additionally, the rewards committee should address any queries to foster employee interest, confidence, and participation in the program.